-- Recognize the importance of maintaining naturalized stream corridors. - Improve compromised natural areas and restore/replant with trees, shrubs and grasses/perennials. - Reduce impervious areas and introduce permeability into parking and similar areas with constructed stormwater management solutions such as raingardens and bioswales. - Identify key drainage basins to retrofit using green infrastructure techniques for stormwater management.
+- Protect large areas of intact forests and natural areas. - Recognize the importance of maintaining naturalized stream corridors. - Improve compromised natural areas and restore/replant with trees, shrubs and grasses/perennials. - Reduce impervious areas and introduce permeability into parking and similar areas with constructed stormwater management solutions such as raingardens and bioswales. - Identify key drainage basins to retrofit using green infrastructure techniques for stormwater management.